Disclaimer: This information is accurate as of the date of publishing, but regulations may change as the situation develops.

 Inspiration and further reading

-The Eventbrite blog is packed with tips and resources to help you navigate the return to in-person events – or get to grips with online streaming technology.
+With the UK and Ireland almost at the end of their lockdown exit strategies, you’ll probably be itching to start in-person event planning once again.
+The Eventbrite blog is packed with tips and resources to help you navigate the return to in-person events.
+There’s also plenty of content to help you get to grips with topics such as livestreaming and hybrid events.
 Here are some of our latest posts:

-For more help with staging in-person events check out our COVID-19 Safety Playbook
+For more help with staging events in the current climate, check out our COVID-19 resources for event creators.